googleworkspace/solutions/call-in-sick/README.md

 update_time: 2019-08-02
 ---

-# Call in sick with a custom bot for Hangouts Chat

-_Update your calendar and auto-responder with a single message to your custom bot._

-## Description

 When you wake up feeling ill the last thing you want to do is log in to your work account and update your status in multiple applications.
 With this solution, you simply send the message "I'm sick" to a custom bot in Hangouts